XD-OB/dr_quine/README.md

 Indeed, theexecution of such a program produces for most languages no output, that is to say thesource code of the program.

+## Bonus
+The programs are made also with:
+- Python
+- JavaScript

 ## **obelouch** 1337